 Are you noticing the past tense I’ve been using?
 Oh yes, things have very definitely changed – I’ve gone from stark raving Brangry to being very Brappy.
 (I’ll let you work that one out 😉 ) So, here’s why…

 Within five minutes of seeing the release of the Black Beauty Bra (by Emerald Erin) pop up in my Instagram feed, I’d bought the pattern.
 30 minutes later and it was printed out and I was reading through the instructions.
 I clicked over to her Store and decided to buy a few sets of Findings packs to save myself the hassle of trying to separately source them all.
 I browsed the web and bought a couple of different lengths of duoplex – a Jacquard ‘nude’ and a black (both from Sewing Chest).
 If you’re planning on sewing View A, Duoplex is ideal; it’s a polyester, non-stretch knit fabric which is sturdy enough for both the cups and the bridge of the bra.
 You will also need some Powernet fabric – this is the highly stretchy yet strong and supportive stuff that forms the back band of the bra (look for the crucial word ‘strong’ in the description when browsing options).
-Alternatively, you can buy entire kits direct for the whole bra, including the underwires, whether you want to make View A (the sturdier day-wear version I wanted) or View B (all the pretty lace and tulle!)
-If you really want to source your bits in the UK it is most definitely worth checking out www.sewingchest.co.uk (and if you can’t see something you need on their site, do email them!)
+Alternatively, if you’re in Canada (or you don’t mind paying the additional fees from shipping from abroad) you can buy entire kits direct for the whole bra, including the underwires, whether you want to make View A (the sturdier day-wear version I wanted) or View B (all the pretty lace and tulle!)
+If you really want to source your bits in the UK it is most definitely worth checking out www.sewingchest.co.uk who are now stocking kits that work with this bra! (and if you can’t see something you need on their site, do email them!)

 But guess what, after all that initial frenzy; all those supplies sat in my stash drawer for, oooh, at least another five months.
 Y’see, I was still dealing with the fear.